mnowatzki/DUNEMINDS/README.md

 ## Curvature, height, merge

 This section can be used for the creation of secondary DEM data - a dune height data set (extracting local heights from the underlying topography), a curvature data set, and a smoothed curvature data set.
 Due to a limitation of the `richdem` library that is used in the calculation, curvature is processed in two chunks (northern and southern portion of the study area separately) and then merged and clipped.
 The first cell provides one function containing the calculations for all three DEM derivatives; variables need to be set in the second cell along with the execution of the function.
+Merging and clipping will only be executed if there are no merged/clipped files existing in the specified folder.

 ### To Do:
 Set `study_area` to the right variable.